DEACON MILLS PARK STEPS

 COMMEMORATIVE BRICK PROGRAM

-Renewal Project initiated a Commemorative Brick Program to create a beautiful path alongside the Deacon Mills Wharf and using the funds for further improvements to the park and other downtown areas.
+Green Lake Renewal initiated a Commemorative Brick Program to create a beautiful path alongside the Deacon Mills Wharf and using the funds for further improvements to the park and other downtown areas.
 This program provides an opportunity for everyone to have a piece of history while helping improve the town they love.
 In 2012, over 500 engraved bricks were installed with 84 engraved bricks installed in 2013.
-Phase 4 brick orders are due April 15, 2014 and will be installed summer 2014.
+The final Phase 4 brick orders were placed April 15, 2014 and will be installed summer 2014.
 Brick orders are still being taking for future engraving/installation.